 In May 2010, AmazGame, through its wholly-owned subsidiary Yang Fan Jing He, acquired 50% of the equity interests of Shanghai Jingmao and its affiliate.
-Shanghai Jingmao and its affiliate are principally engaged in the cinema advertising business.

-The Company has significant influence over Zhou You, Shanghai Jingmao and its affiliate.
-Therefore, the equity investments were accounted for using the equity method with the cost allocation as follows:
+Shanghai Jingmao and its affiliate are primarily engaged in the cinema advertising business.
+The Company had significant influence over Shanghai Jingmao and its affiliate.
+Therefore, the equity investments were accounted for using the equity method.